The Short Story Collection is out on Amazon. You can read three of these stories below.

 With new hopes for the day, Marco wakes up and packs his bag.
 Grabs his pipe and tobacco and runs to the library.
 He passes by the river where the College rowing team is debating what to do now with two Smiths out of the race, then by the main gate where his colleagues are gathered in groups debating what care packages to send to the Cambridge hospital.

 He gets down half the article but realises there is no recent photograph of the entire Governing Body, that Smith number three had to submit.
 He runs up to the photographs section, and he finds that the last one taken was more than half a year ago, and there are three Professors missing.
-To make things even more complicated, their second photographer is out of campus on an assignment and will not return before the deadline for the printers.
+To make things even more complicated, their second photographer is out of campus on an assignment and will not return before the deadline.

 Marco spends his morning trying to gather the materials from his other writers and graphic designers and curses his idea of getting the special edition the old-fashioned way, not using laptops or any other electronic devices.
 Because of that, he has no drafts, no sketches, no photographs, nothing.

 By lunch, he is already spent.
 An email from the Dean listing a few names that could help him comes, and he goes back to the dorm.